By TODD McNEAL

 Aerial resources are quite effective in suppressing the advancement of wildland fire, but the boots on the ground will ultimately stop the fire by securing the edge.
 One last thought: If you park your vehicle and are out on foot for any reason, be mindful of aircraft of any type working overhead.
 Never underestimate the length of the retardant drop, or you may return to your vehicle with a new paint job.

-TODD McNEAL is chief of Twain Harte Fire and Rescue in Tuolumne County, California.
-Previously, he was a captain for the Sonora Fire Department and served as the wildland training officer.
-He has a diverse background in wildland and structural fire management and suppression and has been serving as a Division/Group supervisor on a Federal Type II incident management team for the past six years.
-He began his career with the National Park Service and U.S. Forest Service, working between California and Montana.
-He has been an instructor for the past decade and has numerous incident command system qualifications in wildland operations.
-He is a registered instructor with California State Fire Training and a California fire officer.
-He has a bachelor’s degree in natural resource management.
+TODD McNEAL is a 24-year veteran of the fire service and chief of Twain Harte Fire in Tuolumne County, California.
+He has a diverse background in wildland and structural fire management and suppression and has been serving as a division/group supervisor on a Federal Type II Incident Management Team for 10 years.
+McNeal has been an instructor in the fire service for 15 years, has numerous ICS qualifications in wildland operations, is a registered instructor with California State Fire Training and a California fire officer, and has a bachelor’s degree in natural resource management.